numbbo/workshops/sources-webpage/source/BBOB-2022/index.rst

-Welcome to the web page of the 11th GECCO Workshop on Black-Box Optimization Benchmarking (BBOB 2022) taking place online during GECCO 2022.
+Welcome to the web page of the 11th GECCO Workshop on Black-Box Optimization Benchmarking (BBOB 2022) taking place during GECCO 2022.

     **WORKSHOP ON BLACK-BOX OPTIMIZATION BENCHMARKING (BBOB 2022)**